rpm-lab/CSCI5551-Spr25/policies_resources.md

 nav_order: 4
 ---

-## Collaboration Policy

-The free flow of discussion and ideas is encouraged. <b> But, everything you turn in must be your own work </b>, and you must note the names of anyone you collaborated with on each problem and cite resources that you used to learn about the problem.
-If you have any doubts about whether a particular action may be construed as cheating, ask the instructor for clarification before you do it.
-Cheating in this course will result in a grade of F for course and the [University policies](https://communitystandards.umn.edu/avoid-violations/avoiding-scholastic-dishonesty) will be followed.

-No code can be communicated, including verbally.
-Explicit use of external sources must be clearly cited.

-## Students with Disabilities
-If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and [Disability Resources Center](https://disability.umn.edu/) (DRC).

 ## Standard University Policies

 This class follows standard university policies.
 It’s your responsibility to be familiar with:

 - [Student conduct code](https://z.umn.edu/policy-student_conduct_code)